 The following chart highlights some of the main provisions of Montana's negligence laws.
 See Negligence: Background for a general overview.

 |Modified Comparative Negligence||

 51 Percent Bar: Claimant's negligence does not bar recovery if less than that of defendants.
 Damages diminished in proportion to the amount of negligence attributable.

 |Contributory Negligence-Limit to Plaintiff's Recovery||N/A|

 Note: State laws are always subject to change, usually through legislation, ballot initiative, or court ruling -- contact a Montana personal injury attorney or conduct your own legal research to verify the state law(s) you are researching.

 Montana Right to Work Laws : Related Resources

 As you can see with the 51-percent Bar Rule, Montana's negligence laws can be complicated.
 However, if you were hurt in an accident and aren't sure who was at fault or who was more at fault, a personal injury attorney can tell you how Montana's negligence laws might apply in your case.
-Start the process today by contacting a personal injury attorney in Montana who can provide you with a free initial review of your case.
+Start the process today by contacting a personal injury attorney in Montana.

 Contact a qualified attorney.